 Defendant characterizes Wisner's conduct as "sexual misconduct."
 Applying this characterization, defendant argues that the court lacks jurisdiction because Wisner's conduct was not within the scope of his employment.
-Sexual battery and/or inappropriate touching are not within the duties that a PA is hired to perform, defendant argues, and did not further the VA's business.
+Sexual battery and solicitation are not within the duties that a PA is hired to perform, defendant argues, and did not further the VA's business.